 Are you a candidate?

-Patients who are in good general and oral health are the best candidates.
-The bone in your jaw needs to be capable of supporting the implant, as well as healthy gum tissues that have no sign of periodontal disease.
+Patients who are in good oral and general health are the best candidates for dental implants.
+The bone in your jaw needs to be capable of supporting the implant, also, and healthy gum tissues with no sign of periodontal disease is imperative.

 The planning of the overall procedure will be conducted through the extensive teamwork in our Fort Worth Dentist office.
 The special knowledge, training, and technology that our office is equipped with helps us prepare for these procedures.
 Feel free to call and discuss the dental implant options available today.